 Hi.
 My name is Alan Cawthorne and I'm a HCPC (Health and Care Professions Council) registered Podiatrist and a member of the 'College of Podiatry'.
 I graduated in 2012 from the Durham School of Podiatry with a BSc (Hons) in Podiatry.
 HCPC registration number: CH32731.

-I've been practicing podiatry since September 2012 running my own private clinics with a specialist interest in Biomechanical / Musculo-skeletal issues (foot pain).
+I've been practicing podiatry consistantly since September 2012 running my own private clinics ,with a specialist interest in Biomechanical / Musculo-skeletal issues (foot pain).

-I've previously worked for the NHS at North Tees and Hartlepool, covering routine care, Nail Surgery and Biomechanic clinics.
+I've previously worked for the NHS at North Tees and Hartlepool as a Band 6 Podiatrist covering routine care, Nail Surgery and Biomechanic clinics.

-I then went on to work as a Biomechanics Specialist for the Ministory of Defence, looking after the Army, Navy and RAF in one of their rehabilitation centres.
+I then went on to work as a Band 7 Biomechanics Specialist for the Ministory of Defence, looking after the Army, Navy and RAF in the Catterick rehabilitation centre.

 Do I Enjoy Working With Feet?

-Prior to retraining to be a Podiatrist, I had a 20 year career as a computer engineer, working in many different industries and a large variety of job roles.
-I still use my computer skills in many aspects of running my private clinics and am very keen to utilise technology to make health care more efficient and of greater benefit to the patient.
+Prior to retraining to be a Podiatrist, I had a 20 year career as an advanced computer engineer, working in many different industries and a large variety of job roles.
+I still use my computer skills in many aspects of running my private clinics, especially in the technology of biomechanical assessments.